I want to travel over seas and work in Canada in a ski resort for 6-12 months.

 Ever since then I've had the travel bug and have been to some of the most amazing places around the world.......that's all I think about now is travelling!

 Also as a fellow Canadian.......you'll love Canadian!!!
-If you need anything help or questions, I'll do my best to help you out!! almost 6 years ago
+If you need anything help or questions, I'll do my best to help you out!! about 6 years ago